Doggy Digestion: What Should You Feed Your Dog?

 What should I do about it?

-Make sure to give your dog nutritious food, rich in fibre, and to keep an eye on their overall health.
-Beyond this, it’s probably not cause for concern if they occasionally chow down on a mouthful of grass.
+Make sure to give your dog nutritious food, rich in fibre, and keep an eye on their overall health.
+Beyond this, it’s probably not a cause for concern if they occasionally chow down on a mouthful of grass.

 When it comes to your dog feasting on flowers, though, be very cautious – as some flowers can be toxic to dogs.
 Your vet, or a professional trainer, can help with suggestions on how to prevent this behaviour.